 Rushmore is a National Monument, not a Park.
 And that means that your America the Beautiful pass, should you be sufficiently ancient to buy one, will not get you past the gate without payment.
 But it will get you half-priced parking, for $5 rather than $10.
 That’s about their tariff for a soft serve ice cream cone here, which were selling so well on this warm day that we chose not to get in line.
 But they looked good, and only a few sad children fumbled theirs onto the broad sidewalks.
 The monument’s educational but interesting construction movie lasts about 20 minutes and is included with your parking payment.
 The gift shop carries a full line of trinkets, children’s books, haberdashery and stuff most women won’t wear, high priced trail mix, and (a shock to me) reasonably priced post cards.
 Kat is reviving an old custom; she buys picture post cards here and there and sends them to our kids who rarely call, and now and then to some other deserving third party.
 It is a nice custom, if a bit dated.

 There is a museum complete with pictures of the work crews, old pay rate schedules showing that these fellows were paid well for their Great Depression work.
 No one was killed in those fourteen years, which is remarkable in itself.
 There were illustrations and old photos of a marking system they designed to pinpoint locations and exactly how much rock was to be removed.
-And their very first order of business with to remove the first foot or so of cracked, weathered granite.
+And their very first order of business was to remove the first foot or so of cracked, weathered granite.
 This gave them a rock solid surface to work on, which implies a rate of weathering away of one inch per 10,000 years.
 It turned out that no one had thought of lichens that age stone much more rapidly and have recently been cleaned off all the faces.

 Rushmore is an impressive monument, and it is best viewed in those relatively cool Black Hills summers.
 Go then and become the envy of all your friends sweating out their iced tea in Louisiana, Texas, Florida and all points humid!